mwasifanwar/KC-House-Price-Prediction/README.md

  - regr.pkl and scaler.pkl: Files containing the sklearn regression and standard scaler model

 The MLP_kc folder contains the MLP model in the TF SavedModel format.

-The web app is deployed on Heroku, and can be used via this [link](https://kcp-app.herokuapp.com/), or on Streamlit share via this [link](https://share.streamlit.io/hmzbo/kc-house-price-prediction-web-app/main/App_KCP.py)